rpietro/radius_agreement/radius.md

-# Inter and intra-observer agreement of distal radius fractures before and after exposure to the AO classification with or without a situated schemata representation: A reproducible research study
+# Quasi-experimental, reproducible intervention to improve observer agreement in the classification of distal radius fractures and development of Computerized Adaptive Test

 Fabiano Caumo, MD